Overview

 type User@connect(http: {GET: "/user"queryParams: """id: <VALUE>"""}) {id: ID!}

-variable, which contains the list of entity references for the users being requested, each containing an id
+The value for the id query parameter needs to be an array of id values, one for each user we want to fetch.
+We can access those id values through the $batch variable, which contains the list of entity references for the users being requested, each containing an id property.

 [{ id: 1 }, { id: 2 }, { id: 3 }]

-So we'll set the value of id
+So we'll set the value of id to $batch.id:

 type User@connect(http: {GET: "/user"queryParams: """id: $batch.id"""}) {id: ID!}

-, the Connector will automatically handle requests for multiple users, sending a single HTTP request to the batch endpoint with all requested user IDs.
+With that mapping in queryParams, the Connector will automatically handle requests for multiple users, sending a single HTTP request to the batch endpoint with all requested user IDs.

-This means that if the storefront page contains three orders, each one associated with user IDs 1, 2, and 3 respectively, the Connector will send a single request to http://api-example.com/user?id=1&id=2&id=3
+This means that if the storefront page contains three orders, each one associated with user IDs 1, 2, and 3 respectively, the Connector will send a single request to http://api-example.com/user?id=1&id=2&id=3, and the response will contain data for all three users.

 Practice

-of a Connector's request configuration define?Key takeaways
+$batch correctly?queryParams of a Connector's request configuration define?Key takeaways

-allows us to combine multiple object-level requests into a single HTTP call by accessing all requested values as an array.- To use
+$batchallows us to combine multiple object-level requests into a single HTTP call by accessing all requested values as an array.- To use

-, we need a REST endpoint that accepts multiple IDs or identifiers and returns a corresponding list of results.
+$batch, we need a REST endpoint that accepts multiple IDs or identifiers and returns a corresponding list of results.

 Up next

-We now have everything we need to define a batch endpoint in a Connector and use $batch
+We now have everything we need to define a batch endpoint in a Connector and use $batch!

 Share your questions and comments about this lesson